calabozo/calabozo.github.com/statistics/survival/index.md

 ### Old age mortaility

 In this example we will study the data *oldmort*.
-The data consists of old age life histories from 1 January 1860 to 31 december 1880, 21 years.
+The data consists of old age life histories from 1 January 1860 to 31 December 1880, 21 years.
 Only (parts of) life histories above age 60 is considered.

 ```R
 > require(eha)